aldrin112602/aldrin112602/README.md

 ### About me:
 <p>
-  I'm Aldrin Caballero, 23 years old of age from Tanay, Rizal, currently pursuing BSIT specializing in fullstack web development.
-I'm eager to create dynamic web applications and currently seeking opportunities to gain valuable experience and make significant contributions to the company.
+ I'm a Junior Software Engineer with practical experience building real-world applications through freelance work and industry involvement.
+Proficient in Laravel, PHP, Node.js, MySQL, Vue.js, and React.<br><br> Experienced in RESTful API development and full-stack web development.
+  <br>Dedicated to continuous learning and contributing effectively to team-driven software projects.
+  <br><br>
+I’m open to new opportunities that challenge me to use my skills at a higher level and support my professional growth.
 </p>